 Instructions

-• PREP: Preheat the oven to 350 degrees F. Spray eight cavities of a light-colored muffin tin with nonstick cooking spray and fill the other empty cavities halfway with water (ensures even baking).
-Do not use muffin liners -- these muffins stick to the paper.
+• Preheat oven to 350°F. Spray 8 cavities of a light-colored muffin pan with cooking spray and fill the other empty cavities halfway with water (ensures even baking).
+Do not use muffin liners—these muffins stick to the paper.

-• MUFFIN BATTER: In a large bowl, using a hand mixer, beat the applesauce, almond butter (See Note 1), honey, vanilla extract, and brown sugar (See Note 2) in a large bowl.
+• In a large bowl, using a hand mixer, beat the applesauce, almond butter (see note 1), honey, vanilla extract, and brown sugar (see note 2) in a large bowl.
 Beat in the egg until mixed in.
-Add the salt, baking soda, baking powder, and oat flour (See Note 3).
+Add salt, baking soda, baking powder, and oat flour (see note 3).
 Mix.
 Stir in the old-fashioned oats and mix to combine.

-• BAKE: Fill the eight muffin cavities 3/4 full.
-All of the batter should be used among the eight cavities.
-Evenly sprinkle the last two tablespoons of pecans on the tops of the muffins.
-Bake at 350 degrees for 16-18 minutes or until lightly browned around the edges.
+• Fill the 8 muffin cavities 3/4 full.
+All the batter should be used among the 8 cavities.
+Evenly sprinkle the last 2 tablespoons of pecans on the tops of the muffins.
+Bake at 350°F for 16–18 minutes or until lightly browned around the edges.
 Watch carefully; overbaking will make these muffins dry and less flavorful.

-• ENJOY: Let the muffins stand in the muffin tin for 5-10 minutes before gently coaxing them out, with a spoon, onto a cooling rack (while hot, these muffins have a tendency to crumble).
+• Let the muffins stand in the muffin pan for 5–10 minutes before gently coaxing them out with a spoon onto a cooling rack (while hot, these muffins have a tendency to crumble).
 Allow muffins to finish cooling on the cooling rack.
-Muffins are best enjoyed within 2-3 days.
-Store in an airtight container at room temperature.
-Muffins can be frozen for up to 2 months, individually and tightly wrapped in plastic wrap.
-Thaw at room temperature.
+Muffins are best enjoyed within 2–3 days.

 Video